martinus/nanobench/README.md

 # Comparison

-I've implemented three different benchmarks in [google Benchmark](https://github.com/google/benchmark), [nonius](https://github.com/libnonius/nonius), and [nanobench](https://github.com/martinus/nanobench) for comparison.
+I've implemented the three different benchmarks (slow, fast, unstable) in several frameworks for comparison.
 All benchmarks are run on an i7-8700 CPU locked at 3.2GHz, using [pyperf system tune](https://pyperf.readthedocs.io/en/latest/system.html).

 ## Google Benchmark